 If you have foot pain in the ball of your foot that won’t go away even after you take self-care measures, you may have Morton’s neuroma.
-At US Neuropathy Centers in Marietta and Atlanta, Georgia, Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the expert team can help pinpoint the exact location of your Morton’s neuroma and provide the appropriate treatments to address the condition and any uncomfortable symptoms you experience.
+At US Neuropathy Centers in Marietta, Georgia, Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the expert team can help pinpoint the exact location of your Morton’s neuroma and provide the appropriate treatments to address the condition and any uncomfortable symptoms you experience.
 Don’t continue to suffer from foot pain from Morton’s neuroma — call the office or use the online scheduling tool to book an appointment today.

 Morton’s neuroma is a noncancerous swelling of the tissue around your nerve that leads to a toe.
 When the tissue around the nerve starts to swell, nearby bones and ligaments begin to exert more pressure on it, which causes further irritation and inflammation.